santanu0101/hostel-management-system/Readme.md

 # Hostel Management System

 ## 📌 Project Overview
 The **Hostel Management System** is a web-based application designed to streamline the process of room allocation in hostels.
-It is developed using **HTML, Tailwind CSS, jQuery, AJAX, PHP, and MySQL**.
+It is developed using **HTML, Tailwind CSS, jQuery, AJAX, PHP, phpMailer and MySQL**.
 The system features two types of user roles:
 - **Admin**: Manages student registrations and allocates rooms.
 - **Student**: Registers for a room and downloads the allocated room letter.